dumbdev/katal/examples/simple/README.md

 # Simple Route Registration

-This is the **recommended** way to use Contro.
+This is the **recommended** way to use Katal.
 Each controller handles a single route, and routes are registered outside the controller.

 ## Philosophy